Qyaers/react-todo-app/README.md

 # What is this project?
 This project is simple TODO List web app.
-Project present him self like todo list(task list) for one person.
+Project present himself like todo list(task list) for one person.

 # React + TypeScript + Vite
 Why React and TS?
-Just becose i've learn them and trying do better in them.
+Just because i've learn them and trying be better in them.

 # Idea of project